ADA-GWU/processes-and-asynchronous-messaging-AliyaHuseynova/README.md

 Configuration of of the containerized DB server

 1. Installation - Docker Container
-2. Create YML file with the content for my postgres container
+2. Create Docker Compose File (YML) with the configuration content of PostgreSQL container
-3. create sql file for the tables and additional SQL statements
+3. Create sql file for the tables and additional SQL statements
-2. Open two Command Prompts:
-    a)first to connect to docker
-    1. cd (directory where the folder with files is located)
+4. Starting the Container:
+    a)Open command prompt and navigate to the directory containing the assignment files. b)To start the container, run this:
+    "docker-compose up"
-    2. docker-compose up ---> the container starts running OR it must be manually turned on VIA local application of container docker b)second to enter the container via >docker exec -it ALIYA-container psql -U dist_user -d mydatabase
+    ALTERNATIVELY start the container manually using a Docker application
+5. Enter the PostgreSQL Database a)Open new command prompt and navigate to the directory containing the assignment files b)Connect to the PostgreSQL container via: docker exec -it ALIYA-container psql -U dist_user -d mydatabase #TABLES are already created during the setup

-To check the configuration details, enter the > docker exec -it ALIYA-container bash
+6. To check the configuration details, enter the following: docker exec -it ALIYA-container bash